minjong-ha/minjong-ha.github.io/docs/_posts/2022-06-03-virtio_serial_example.markdown

 However, there are unique characteristics (or restrictions) for virtio-serial port.
 In my experience, it is impossible to use SetCommMask(), WaitForEvent().
 It means that I can't implement event-driven port communication with virtio-serial and configurate timeout.
-I do not know why it is not enable.
+I do not know why it is not enable (there is no official document or reference for it).
+However, since there are some mentions about these problems in different situation, I assume that the driver does not support full WIN32 API.

 <!-- with characteristics compare with orninary port in WIN32 API -->